FangLimao/lazuli/docs/reference/api/classes/CustomBlockComponent.md

 The id that represents this custom component.
 Must have a namespace.
-This id can be specified in an item's JSON configuration under the 'minecraft:custom_components' item component.
+This id can be specified in an item's JSON configuration under the `minecraft:custom_components` item component.

 • **components**: `BlockCustomComponent`